- The Crane Pose (Bakasana) derives from the Sanskrit word where Bak stands for “Crane” and Asana stands for “Pose” or “Posture.”

 - The pose also renews your attitude towards your life, as this pose stands for longevity in Chinese symbolism.

-Moreover, the crane is also known as asian symbol for youthfulness and happiness.
+- Moreover, the crane is also known as an Asian symbol for youthfulness and happiness.

-The Crane Pose (Bakasana) represents the stance of crane while Kakasana represent perched crow.
+- The Crane Pose (Bakasana) represents the stance of the crane, while Kakasana represents the perched crow.